Christus factus est: Text

-In the Catholic liturgy it is used as Gregorian gradual on Palm Sunday, Maundy Thursday and Good Friday.
+In the Roman Rite liturgy, it is used as the Gregorian gradual on Palm Sunday, Maundy Thursday and Good Friday.
 The melody is found in the Graduale Romanum, 1974, p.
-148. Over the centuries the text has been set to music by several composers.
+148. Over the centuries, this text has been set to music by several composers.

 Anton Bruckner set the text to music three times.
 He set it first in 1844 as the gradual of the Messe für den Gründonnerstag (WAB 9).
 The second setting Christus factus est, WAB 10 of 1873 is a motet in D minor for eight-voice mixed choir, 3 trombones, and double bass quintet ad libitum.
 The third setting Christus factus est, WAB 11 of 1884 is a motet for SATB choir a cappella in D minor.
 This third setting is, with Locus iste and Ave Maria, among Bruckner's most popular motets.